Skip to main content

 Keep your Keyword Taxonomy simple

-3. Don’t create a huge file keyword structure that isn’t manageable based on your resources.
-Having underused keywords in your system reduces the overall quality of searches.
+2. Don’t create a huge file keyword structure that isn’t manageable based on your resources.
+Having underused keywords in your system reduces the overall quality of searches, and with AI Visual Search, niche keywords simply aren’t necessary to locate your files.

 Keep Your Content Current